epigenesys/epi_deploy/README.md

 # epiDeploy
----

 ## Description

 This gem provides a convenient interface for creating releases and deploying using Git and Capistrano.

+### Branch Notes

+* `master` should only contain deployable code.
+* Each deployment environment has its own branch.

 ## Installation